 Have you ever wondered why other car manufacturers copy designs and technology from Mercedes-Benz?
-If you own a Mercedes-Benz sooner or later you will start to wonder.
-For me, it all started when Kia Amanti came to the market over a decade ago.
-It just happened to look a lot like the Mercedes E-Class that came in US market in 2003.
+If you own a Mercedes-Benz, you will start to wonder sooner or later.
+It all started when Kia Amanti came to the market over a decade ago.
+It looked like the Mercedes E-Class that entered the US market in 2003.

 Then came the Hyundai Sonata.
-Every time I spot that car I am reminded of the Mercedes CLS, one of my favorite cars of all time.
-Next came Hyundai Genesis front/headlights which resemble Mercedes C Class W204.
+Whenever I spot that car, I am reminded of the Mercedes CLS, one of my favorite cars.
+Next came the Hyundai Genesis front/headlights, which resemble the Mercedes C Class W204.

 There is a common belief among car enthusiasts that Hyundai copies other car designs.
-Look at the Hyundai Genesis logo which looks almost identical to that of Bently.
+Look at the Hyundai Genesis logo, which resembles Bently’s.
 Look at Hyundai Veloster looks very similar to Renault Megane.
-Hyundai Genesis coupe tails lights that look like the Mazda 3 etc.
+Hyundai Genesis coupe tail lights that look like the Mazda 3 etc.

 Why does Hyundai copy Mercedes?
-Having worked on both Mercedes and Hyundai cars, I know that under the skin Mercedes and Hyundai are totally different animals.
-For example, Mercedes CLS came with SBC brakes, air suspension, state of the art safety restraint system, comfort, features that the Hyundai Sonata completely lacked.
+Having worked on Mercedes and Hyundai cars, I know that Mercedes and Hyundai are different animals under the skin.
+For example, the Mercedes CLS came with SBC brakes, air suspension, a state-of-the-art safety restraint system, and comfort and featured that the Hyundai Sonata completely lacked.

 This past weekend, I had another revelation.
-I was detailing a late model Kia Optima that had a small scratch on the trunk lid.
-I took off the gas door and was planning to head over to the auto parts stores to find a close enough pre-mixed touch-up paint.
-Ideally, I should have bought the custom mixed spray paint online but didn’t want to wait a few days for the paint to arrive.
-This is a Kia, it doesn’t have to be perfect.
+I was detailing a late model Kia Optima with a small scratch on the trunk lid.
+I removed the gas door and planned to head to the auto parts stores to find a close enough pre-mixed touch-up paint.
+Ideally, I should have bought the custom mixed spray paint online, but I didn’t want to wait a few days for the paint to arrive.
+This is a Kia; it doesn’t have to be perfect.

-After removing the gas lid my next step was to go look at some paint samples at the local auto parts store.
-As I got close to the gold Mercedes R-Class that I was driving (still holding Kia gas lid on my hand) I noticed the gas door matched the color of the Mercedes-Benz quite a bit.
-Next, I placed the gas lid next to the car, it looked exactly the same.
+After removing the gas lid, my next step was to look at some paint samples at the local auto parts store.
+As I got close to the gold Mercedes R-Class that I was driving (still holding the Kia gas lid in my hand), I noticed the gas door matched the color of the Mercedes-Benz quite a bit.
+Next, I placed the gas lid next to the car, and it looked the same.
 I was shocked.

-Well instead of heading to the auto parts store to find matching paint, I headed to my collection of Mercedes-Benz paint.
+Instead of heading to the auto parts store to find matching paint, I headed to my collection of Mercedes-Benz paint.
 Picked up Mercedes 723 touch up paint, (which is the code of Mercedes-Benz gold color).
 Applied some paint to the back of the gas lid.
 To my surprise, I couldn’t tell the difference.
 I was shocked.
-It was the same exact color.
-At least to the naked eye.
-I should have taken the car to a body shop that has spectrophotometer machine.
+It was the same color, at least to the naked eye.
+I should have taken the car to a body shop with a spectrophotometer machine.
 But you know what?
 I will let Kia do that.
 Never mind, it seems like they already did.

-To be honest Hyundai and Kia vehicles have improved significantly.
+Hyundai and Kia’s vehicles have improved significantly.
 Their quality has improved drastically over the years.
-I know many of you may disagree with me, but having worked on Honda and Toyotas, the Kia and Hyundai are without a doubt in the same category.
+Many of you may disagree with me, but having worked on Honda and Toyotas, the Kia and Hyundai are undoubtedly in the same category.

 No matter how much Hyundai/Kia tries to copy Mercedes-Benz, they can not match the luxury and comfort that Mercedes-Benz offers.
-Not only that but also the safety features found on Mercedes-Benz can’t be compared to most cars.
-Some of you may say that a lot of cars rank well on the National Highway Traffic and Safety Administration test.
+Also, the safety features of Mercedes-Benz can’t be compared to most cars.
+Some may say many cars rank well on the National Highway Traffic and Safety Administration test.
 Most drivers and even Mercedes-Benz owners aren’t aware of the technology installed on these cars.
-For example stability control or pre-safe technology which warns drivers there is an imminent accident, pre-safe braking, Distronic plus, night view assist etc. When it comes to safety there is a huge gap between Mercedes and other brands.
-Mercedes Benz prevents accidents and if necessary protect.
-Japenese/Korean/Domestic vehicles only focus on protecting.
+For example, stability control or pre-safe technology warns drivers of an imminent accident, pre-safe braking, Distronic plus, night view assist, etc. Regarding safety, there is a huge gap between Mercedes and other brands.
+Mercedes Benz prevents accidents and, if necessary, protects.
+Japanese/Korean/Domestic vehicles only focus on protecting.
 The majority of vehicles don’t have the technology to prevent accidents.
 At least not anywhere close to the technology when compared to Mercedes-Benz cars.

-Honestly, Hyundai needed a little bit of help (and ideas) 10 or 20 years ago.
-But with Hyundai/Kia taking a fair market share, it is time for the company to establish their own identity.
+Hyundai needed some help (and ideas) 10 or 20 years ago.
+But with Hyundai/Kia taking a fair market share, it is time for the company to establish its own identity.
 You can’t continue to copy other manufacturers or reverse engineer 10-year-old Japanese engines.
-Then brag how your Hyundai Genesis has smaller panel tolerances than that of Mercedes-Benz S-Class.
+Then brag how your Hyundai Genesis has smaller panel tolerances than the Mercedes-Benz S-Class.

 Please note that MercedesMedic.com is not affiliated with Mercedes-Benz and its parent company Daimler AG.